solvebio/solvebio-python/README.md

 "Full Path" is a triplet consisting of account domain, vault name, and the dataset's path in the vault.
-Retrieval of a dataset by its full path can be performed in a single call.
+Retrieval of a dataset by its full path can be performed in a single call:

     Dataset.get_by_full_path("account_domain:vault_name:object_path")
     Dataset.get_by_full_path("solvebio:public:/ICGC/3.0.0-23/Donor")